fullmetalbrackets/blog/src/content/blog/set-up-pihole-on-linux.md

 > The original Pi-Hole syncing solution, Gravity Sync, has been archived and will no longer be maintained.
 It does not work with Pi-Hole v6, though its last release still works with Pi-Hole v5 and older.
 >
 > Aside from Nebula Sync as mentioned above, there is another actively-maintained alternative, <a href="https://github.com/mattwebbio/orbital-sync" target="_blank" data-umami-event="setup-pihole-orbital-sync">Orbital Sync</a>, but support v6 is not yet available.
 (Although it is coming.)
+>
+> There is also a more recent project called <a href="https://github.com/deg0nz/pihole-sync" target="_blank" data-umami-event="setup-pihole-pihole-sync">Pihole-Sync</a> that might be of interest.

 ## References